whprocter/RPr-Kang-2020/docs/report/report_notes.md

 - classify results for mapping, and map in style more similar to the publication
 - graph statistical distribution of results with histograms as in the publication
 - calculate population centroids in data section, and do not recalculate them for each scenario
+- improve markdown narrative and code comments for legibility

 # Reanalysis Revisions
 (in addition to original notebook revisions)